 Shaving Cream Provides Lubrication To Your Skin

-Now while we are firm believers in the effectiveness of a pre shave oil, one of the key benefactors that a shaving cream has when applied to your skin will be to provide ample amounts of lubrication.
+While we are firm believers in the effectiveness of pre-shave oil, one of the critical benefactors that a shaving cream has when applied to your skin will be to provide ample amounts of lubrication.

 The lubrication in any quality shaving cream will allow the blade to glide effortlessly across your skin.

-When your hair follicles are swollen and pores open, the lubrication allows the blade to get an incredibly clean cut on your whisker.
+When your hair follicles are swollen and soft, the lubrication allows the blade to get a clean cut on your whisker.

-In addition to the clean cut, the lubrication will also protect your skin in a way that prevents the actual blade from skipping or chopping across your skin.
+The lubrication will also protect your skin in a way that prevents the blade from skipping or chopping across your skin.

-Should the blade ever skip, which may be common with inferior shaving creams, it will cause micro abrasions on your skin which will cause general skin irritation (i.e. razor burn).
+Should the blade ever skip, it will cause micro-abrasions on your skin which will cause general skin irritation.

 Application Of Shaving Cream Can Make A Difference

-However, when it comes to applying shave cream, its actually better if you don’t use your hands.
+However, when it comes to applying shave cream, it’s better if you don’t use your hands.

 Instead, what traditional wet shavers prefer is the use of a shaving brush.

-Brushes, typically made of badger hair, are great at whipping up an incredibly rich lather and will help to bring out more of the key properties found in the high quality shaving creams.
+Brushes, typically made of badger hair, are great at whipping up a rich lather and will help bring out more of the critical properties found in the high-quality shaving creams.

-Shave brushes help to make your whiskers stand on edge and will make it much more easier for the blade to get a clean cut.
+Shave brushes help make your whiskers stand on the edge and make it much easier for the blade to get a clean cut.

 What About The Razor Blade Quality?

-Quality of blade definitely has an impact on the comfort and effectiveness of your shave.
+The quality of the blade has an impact on the comfort and effectiveness of your shave.

-Whether you are using a top of the line cartridge razor or disposable razor where the blades are pre set to the optimal cutting angle (30 degrees) or a double edge razor that you have to manually hone in on the correct cutting angle at every contour of your face, a sharp razor is necessary in order to get a close shave.
+Whether you are using a top of the line cartridge razor or disposable razor where the blades are pre-set to the optimal cutting angle (30 degrees) or a double edge razor that you have to manually hone in on the correct cutting angle at every contour of your face, a sharp razor is necessary to get a close shave.

-All the lubricating and moisturizing properties won’t mean much, unless your shaving tool is being used to its fullest potential and of course, properly.
+All the lubricating and moisturizing properties won’t mean much unless your shaving tool is used to its fullest potential and, of course, properly.

-Generally speaking, when it comes to double edge safety razors you should be sure to swap out the blade on a weekly basis or after 5 shaves.
+Generally speaking, when it comes to double edge safety razors, you should be sure to swap out the blade weekly or after five shaves.

-If you are new to the whole traditional wet shaving world or are even an expert, its always good to test out different blades to see which one provides the most comfort.
-We would recommend a variety pack for those looking to test.
+Suppose you are new to the whole traditional wet shaving world or are even an expert, its always good to test out different blades to see which one provides the most comfort.
+So we would recommend a variety pack for those looking to test.

-Lastly, if you are using an electric foil or rotary based razor, be sure to also swap out your heads on a regular basis.
+Lastly, if you are using an electric foil or rotary-based razor, be sure also to swap out your heads regularly.

-Now one of the thing with shaving creams is that they are versatile and can be used by beginners and experts alike.
+One of the things with shaving creams is that they are versatile and can be used by beginners and experts alike.

-However, the men who really want to harken back to the days of traditional wet shaving may also want to use a shaving soap.
+However, the men who want to revisit the traditional wet shaving days may also want to use shaving soap.

-A beginner may falter and make their lather to dry or wet.
-However, if you follow this guide you should be able to generate a perfect lather time and time again.
+A beginner may falter and make their lather dry or wet.
+However, if you follow this guide, you should generate a perfect lather time and time again.

-Where shaving soaps really shine is that when the lather is made perfectly, you can get a much richer and slicker lubrication when compared to a shaving cream.
-This is why shaving soaps are preferred by men who really want full control over their shaving routine.
+Where shaving soaps shine is that when the lather is made perfectly, you can get much richer and slicker lubrication when compared to shaving cream.
+This is why shaving soaps are preferred by men who want complete control over their shaving routine.

-It of course helps too that shaving soaps tend to run a bit cheaper than their shave cream counterparts.
-But still all holds true as we mentioned above for shaving soaps – quality ones are terrific at retaining heat and moisture to allow for a better shave when compared to their low quality counterparts.
+It, of course, helps too that shaving soaps tend to run a bit cheaper than their shave cream counterparts.
+But still, all holds, as we mentioned above, for shaving soaps – quality ones are terrific at retaining heat and moisture to allow for a better shave when compared to their low-quality counterparts.